 “My interest in CLES stems from a long held interest in cooperative and community based models of economic development in stimulating ‘good’ growth and the practicalities of implementation.
 As a practitioner, I’ve seen some amazing work of the quietly brilliant, individuals and organisations who are passionate but don’t always shout about the work they’ve done or the difference they are making.
 I am keen to bring insights, experiences and case studies of some of the lesser known but nevertheless powerful examples of community based economic interventions to underpin both policy and practice.”

-Gail joined the national housing charity MHA in January 2017 as an Impact and Development Lead.
-Her role involves researching and developing new services and assessing the impact of services.
-Prior to joining MHA, Gail was a planning and regeneration consultant.
-Gail has also worked for Lambeth Council and a number of cooperatives including South London Bakers and Balham Food and Book.
+Her expertise is applied to a diverse portfolio of projects and programmes within the public sector but also interfacing with the private and voluntary sector.
+Gail has also worked for the national housing charity MHA, Lambeth Council and a number of cooperatives including South London Bakers and Balham Food and Book.
 Gail also has experience of working in the private sector and has worked for a number of large international law firms.

 Specialist support to CLES: